fugu137/chat-api/README.md

 # Chat Service

-If you just want to run the chat service without running tests and you have Docker installed, you can use the `dockerRun` Gradle taks:
+If you just want to run the chat service without running tests and you have Docker installed, you can use the `dockerRun` Gradle task:

 ```zsh
 ./gradlew dockerRun